 Like most ingredients, it’s important to be selective on the brands you buy.
 Read the ingredient list of the products you stock in your kitchen.
 Your Soba Noodles should be 100% buckwheat (and sometimes they also list the water).

-1 x Tablespoon olive oil (or sesame oil)
+- 1 tbsp sesame oil (or olive oil)

-Heat until chicken is just cooked (about 3 – 5 minutes).
-Stir toprvent any sticking to the pan.
+- Heat until chicken is just cooked (about 3 – 5 minutes).
+Stir to prevent any sticking to the pan.

-Turn off heat and add bok choy leaves.
+- Turn off heat and add bok choy leaves.
 Cover and let the pot sit until bok choy has wilted.
+Serve Immediately.